databricks/zerobus-sdk-go/README.md

 ## Building from Source

-For contributors or those who want to build and test the SDK:
+This section is for contributors and those who need to build the SDK from source.
+If you just want to use the SDK, see [Getting Started](#getting-started) instead.

+### Basic Build

 ```bash
 git clone https://github.com/databricks/zerobus-go-sdk.git